opentok/opentok-ios-sdk-samples/Broadcast-Ext/README.md

 Broadcast Extension sample app
 ===========================

+** The sample app will only work with H264 video codec.
+Make sure that your API key is enabled for it.** Please contact support if you want it to be enabled.

 The Broadcast Extension app shows how to implement the iOS Broadcast Upload extension using the OpenTok iOS SDK.